 How much does independent contractor insurance cost?

 The most common type of commercial insurance, general liability insurance, costs about $30 per month.
-As a tech entrepreneur, you are putting countless hours and energy into your business, and this coverage can protect what you are building.
+As an entrepreneur, you are putting countless hours and energy into your business, and this coverage can protect what you are building.

 Independent contractors may not need the same insurance coverage as a larger company.
 For example, a web designer who works from home likely won’t need coverage for their business property or any employees.